 Puppy Mill Facts

-One of the biggest hurdles facing the Humane Society and other organizations is that the laws are vague and non-existent.
+One of the biggest hurdles facing the Humane Society and other organizations is that animal laws are vague and non-existent.

 Also, the AWA (Animal Welfare Act) makes no clear distinction between puppy mills and farm animals.
 It’s easy for puppy mill owners to operate without consequences.
 And no one keeps accurate records.